khaledgomaa/GoodReadsApiWithNode.Js/README.md

 # I'm using mongoDb so you need to install it first

+**All you have to do just download mongo files and then connect to database folder exist in the repository**

 **Database collections**

 **Books , each book has the following properties :-**